There aren’t many things in life that are more important, or indeed more challenging, than going through pregnancy.

 - Ice Cream: Ice cream is generally safe to eat during pregnancy, and this typically includes both the pre-packaged variety, as well as gelato.
 But take extra care with soft serve, because soft serve machines have the potential to be breeding grounds for listeria.

 - Deli Meat: Ham, salami, Parma ham, prosciutto, chorizo, pepperoni, and other deli meats are not cooked but are cured and fermented instead.
 As a result, they may contain listeria or salmonella bacteria, or toxoplasma parasites, so pregnant women are advised to avoid deli or processed meats, and any meat that has been cured or smoked.
 This also means a snack like beef jerky is best avoided while expecting.
+Fully cooked meats are fine, however, so a pepperoni pizza for example is fine, provided the meat has been thoroughly cooked and is piping hot.

 - Alcohol: If you like the occasional alcoholic drink, you may be a little worried that you’re going to be in for a long and potentially boring nine months because pregnant women are advised not to drink any alcohol while expecting.
 But fear not, because there are some delicious mocktails out there, and both big brands and craft producers alike have recently launched alcohol-free versions of beer, wine, and spirits including gin, tequila, and bourbon.